-SECTION 2-204.
-MODIFICATION OR TERMINATION DUE TO UNANTICIPATED CIRCUMSTANCES.
+1 SECTION 2-204.
+MODIFICATION OR TERMINATION DUE TO 2 UNANTICIPATED CIRCUMSTANCES.

-- (a) On petition by a trustee or beneficiary, the Court may modify the administrative or dispositive provisions of a trust or terminate the trust if, because of circumstances not anticipated by the settlor, continuation of the trust under its terms would defeat or substantially impair the accomplishment of the trust purposes.
-If necessary to carry out the purposes of the trust, the Court may order the trustee to do acts that are not authorized or that are forbidden by the terms of the trust. - (b) Upon termination of a trust under this section, the trust property must be distributed in accordance with the probable intention of the settlor under the circumstances.
+- (a) On petition by a trustee or beneficiary, the Court shall modify the administrative or dispositive provisions of a trust or terminate the trust if, because of circumstances not anticipated by the settlor, continuation of the trust under its terms would defeat or significantly impair the accomplishment of the trust purposes. - (b) Upon termination of a trust under this section, the trust property must be distributed in accordance with the probable intention of the settlor under the circumstances.

 The first sentence of subsection (a) is drawn from Sections 167 and 336 of the Restatement (Second) of Trusts (1959).
 See also Section 4-401(b) (power of court to relieve trustee from restrictions or confer additional powers).
-The second sentence of subsection (a) is based on a provision of the Texas Trust Code.
-See Tex.
-Prop.
-Code Ann.
-Sec.
-112.054 (Vernon 1984).